The purpose of this disclosure is to explain how we make money without charging you for our content.

-Senate Republicans introduced a series of new coronavirus relief bills earlier this week that includes a second round of stimulus checks for most Americans.
-The majority of taxpayers will have to take no action whatsoever to get their checks, and the payment amounts will be exactly the same as the first time around for most people.
+Senate Republicans introduced a series of new coronavirus relief bills the week of July 27 that includes a second round of stimulus checks for most Americans.
+The majority of taxpayers would have to take no action whatsoever to get their checks, and the payment amounts will be exactly the same as the first time around for most people.

 So if you got a $1,200 stimulus check — or “Economic Impact Payment,” to use the IRS lingo — for coronavirus relief sometime over the past few months, you’ll probably receive another $1,200 payment in the near future.